Manuel-DominguezCBG/Igor-Manuel/README.md

 1) STAGE 1

-I)Write a code that identify the 4 different ID Variants II) This code needs to avoid repetition in case one CSV input may have more than one ID in the same row.
+I)Write a code that identify the 4 different ID Variants

+II) This code needs to avoid repetition in case one CSV input may have more than one ID in the same row.

 2) STAGE 2

-I) Identify which column has Gene and GRCh38 coordinates To be able to correct Gene or coordinates, first we need a code that identify this values
+I) Identify which column has Gene and GRCh38 coordinates.
+To be able to correct Gene or coordinates, first we need a code that identify this values

 3) STAGE 3